Ping Test

 What is ping?

-Ping — also called latency or round-trip time (RTT) — is the time in milliseconds for a packet to leave your device, reach a server, and return.
+Ping - Also called latency or round-trip time (RTT) - Is the time in milliseconds for a packet to leave your device, reach a server, and return.
 It has nothing to do with download or upload speed; a very fast connection can still have high ping if the routing path is long or congested.

 Every speed test on Speedtest.now measures ping by sending a series of HTTP requests to the nearest test server and recording each round-trip time.
 We report the median value to filter out single-sample spikes.
 See how it's measured →

-Why ping matters
+Why does ping matter?

 Gaming

 Online games synchronise player positions in real time.
-High ping means the server receives your inputs late and you see opponents' actions late — producing the lag and rubber-banding effect.
+High ping means the server receives your inputs late and you see opponents' actions late - Producing the lag and rubber-banding effect.
 For competitive play, under 30 ms is the target.
 Most casual games are playable under 80 ms. See our Gaming Test page →

 Video calls